NickSander/Final_Project/README.md

 # Final_Project
-Final Project for Aesthetic Programming 2017
+Final Project for the course Aesthetic Programming 2017.